 The purpose of Plan West Ashley is to set policies and identify future public and private actions aimed at enhancing quality of life and protecting the area's historic, cultural and natural environment.
 Five big ideas, organized around the topics of Community Design & Land Use, Transportation, Infrastructure & Sustainability, Housing, and Economic Development, form the foundation of the plan.
-Outlined at right, these ideas assert that in the future West Ashley can be Upgraded, Connected, Resilient, Affordable, and Focused.
+Described on the following pages, these ideas assert that in the future West Ashley can be Upgraded, Connected, Resilient, Affordable, and Focused.